 The Investment Manager has not committed to a minimum rate to reduce the scope of the investments considered prior to the application of the Sub-Fund's investment strategy.
-However,

-Good governance practices include sound management structures, employee relations, remuneratio n of staff and tax compliance. please note the Investment Manager's approach to exclusions as set out in response to the question "What are the binding elements of the investment strategy used to select investments to attain each of the environmental or social characteristics promoted by this financial product?"
+However, please note the Investment Manager's approach to exclusions as set out in response to the question "What are the binding elements of the investment strategy used to select investments to attain each of the environmental or social characteristics promoted by this financial product?"